appwriters-dev/masterflutter/chapters/ch04-asynchronous-programming-rest-api-and-json/ls03-handling-rest-api-in-dart.md

 ---
 id: ls03-handling-rest-api-in-dart
 title: Handling REST API in Dart
+description: Learn how to handle REST API in Dart by building projects like Pokemon searcher, Movie searcher, and more.
+You will learn to use the http package and Future, async, and await in Dart.
 ---

 In this lesson, we will learn how to handle REST API in Dart.
 We will use the [http](https://pub.dev/packages/http) package to handle REST API in Dart.
 In the process we will also gain more insight into `Future`, `async`, and `await`.